 Our stomachs expand to accommodate all of this food.
 When our stomachs expand far enough a signal is sent to our brains telling us, ‘That is enough food, I’m full now.’
 After you’re done eating, the food is slowly broken down by your stomach acid and then the folds in your stomach contract to push the food into your intestines where digestive juices further digest your food.

 The reason many people are overweight is not because they like food more than the rest of us.
-Its because their hunger and full signals are broken.
+It’s because their hunger and full signals are broken.

 Once you continue to stretch out your stomach by overeating on a regular basis the signals your stomach sends to your brain indicating fullness and hunger start to get skewed.
 After a while your stomach only says, ‘I’m full,’ after its severely stretched out.
 And it may start saying ‘Feed me,’ when its still half-full.
-This is why losing weight is so difficult.
+This is one reason why losing weight is so difficult.

 When Overeating Leads to Stomach Stretching